avyrie/TandemTrivia/README.md

 This app was created as an application submission for Tandem's Apprentiship Program.

+I specifically chose a color scheme that compliments what is shown on Tandem's website.

 The game title and Tandem logo are also links to Tandem's website.

 To begin, click/press the "Start Game" button.